glindsey/MetaHack/README.md

 * Library and include directories in the project are absolute at the moment, instead of being relative to the project.

-* Resizing the window is ~~definitely~~ maybe broken?
-It seems to be working correctly again, but I swear it was broken before.
+* Resizing the window is slightly broken; there's an issue where small vertical lines appear between tiles when the window is resized to certain sizes.
+I'm guessing this has something to do with int/float conversion when viewports are resized, but I'll have to investigate it further.

 * There is a grand total of one enemy so far, and you can't attack it.